Hu Chunhua: Inner Mongolia

-At the 17th Party Congress in the fall of 2007, Hu Chunhua became a member of the Central Committee.
 In November 2009, he was appointed Regional Party Secretary of Inner Mongolia.
 He was also elected Chairman of the Inner Mongolia People's Congress in January 2010.
 Not long after he took charge of the vast northern region, Hu embarked on a plan to rebalance growth in the region.
 Under Hu's predecessor Chu Bo, Inner Mongolia saw explosive GDP growth that was the result of developing natural resources.
 The region's GDP growth ranked highest amongst province-level entities in the country for eight consecutive years.
 However, the growth opened a large wealth gap, with endemic profiteering from local officials, and a divide between the resource-rich western part of the region (Hohhot, Baotou, and Ordos) and the stagnant industrial-based eastern part (Chifeng, Tongliao, Hulunbuir).

 In response, Hu remarked that Inner Mongolia will no longer aspire to be ranked first in GDP growth, but rather focus on sustaining the "quality" and "efficiency" of growth.
 Hu believed that dogmatically pursuing a mere increase in economic output did not benefit everyone in the region, particularly farmers and nomadic herders, pointing out that the large mining projects had brought significant wealth which did not trickle down to the grassroots.
 He stressed that one of the priorities of his administration would be assuring equitable policies in the relocation, employment and social welfare of nomadic peoples.
 Hu also sought to reform tax policy to give more bargaining power to local government and local interests in assessing potential mining projects by large state-owned natural resource companies.
 These companies were known for running roughshod over local officials that were desperate to attract investment to boost their own GDP numbers.
 In urban development, Hu stressed the importance of subsidized housing.

 Grievances over the intrusion of mining companies, mixed with ethnic tensions between Mongolian and Han Chinese people in the region, had caused friction for years between the government and the rural populations.
 It came to a boil in May 2011, when a Mongolian herder's death led to ethnic Mongolian protests in Xilinhot and unrest in other parts of the region.
 It was the first major protests in Inner Mongolia in more than twenty years.
 Hu instituted a two-pronged policy of appeasement and force, addressing the grievances of the protesting crowds by making a visit to Xilinhot, meeting with students and teachers, and promising compensation for local herders and more strict regulations over business conduct.
 Meanwhile, he increased security presence across Inner Mongolia, including in the capital, Hohhot, to contain the unrest.